 - Bristol and Gatwick-Ostend began.

-The Avro Yorks were retired from service by the end of the year.
+All but one of the Avro Yorks were retired from service by the end of the year.
 Three Bristol Freighters remained in the fleet.
 Passenger numbers increased with the expansion of scheduled services and an increase in charter work.
 The increase in flights meant Dan - Air would need more aircraft.
 A DH Dove joined the fleet and the number of Ambassadors grew to six.
 There were no new scheduled services added this year as the stranglehold of UK law continued to thwart independant airlines.
 This year saw an increase in passenger numbers to more than 115,000.
 Of those numbers almost 36,000 were carried on scheduled services.
 One of the largest Tour Operators 'Fiesta' went bankrupt this year leaving passengers stranded in resort and those booked to travel were facing a cancelled holiday, and no provision to pay them back.
 The government were forced to make rules even tougher.
 Several angry passengers had protested outside Travel Agents. angry scenes followed.
 People did not fully understand that a Tour Operator, a Travel Agent and an airline were three separate companies.
 Travel Agents were only selling holidays on behalf of Tour Operators.
 Who had chartered aircraft from airlines.
 Travel Agents were innocent.
 From 1962 ABTA registered travel agents could sell scheduled airline tickets as well as as Inclusive Tours.
 From now though they could only sell holidays to ABTA registered tour operators.

 The IT flights to European destinations continued to grow as more Britons began enjoying overseas holidays.
 With last year's regulation in place, the charter market was beginning to gain public confidence once more.
 Sir Henry Lunn's company acquired Polytechnic Travel Services which had been a seller of holidays to students.
 The new company name was Lunn Poly.
 It was a significant company and a long relationship with Dan Air and Lunn Poly began to flourish.
 Meanwhile Universal Sky Tours which was owned by Captain Ted Langton was proving to be very successful.
 His airline Euravia was formed in 1962.
 The tour operator, Universal Sky Tours, had initially been owned by Great Univeral Catalogue.
 Now, under Langdon's ownership, the company had set out to be different.
 He had aquired Lockheed Contellation aircraft from El Al, the Israeli airline.
 These were fairly new aircraft compared with other UK independants.
 They were faster, pressurised and could carry a hundred passengers.
 This was new style that other airlines and tour operators would have to match.